Home » Know how

 The Italian Consulate in Boston is located on the 17th floor of the Federal Reserve Bank Building, 600 Atlantic Avenue, tel.
 617-722-9201/02/03.
 The closest T stop is South Station.

-Visa applications are accepted only by appointment: click here to book an appointment.
+Visa applications are accepted only by appointment: click here to register and book an appointment.
 Please book an appointment as soon as possible as in certain periods you could have to wait for several weeks before getting one,

 1) You are required to download, print, and fill out a Schengen Visa application (Short Stay).
 Bring it to the Consulate but sign it only when asked by the consular officer.
 Click here to fill out and download the form.
 See below for a few information on how to fill out the form.